Corps of Canadian Voyageurs: Officers

-Honour of Perpetuation within the Canadian Army
+Perpetuation within the Canadian Army

 The Canadian Grenadier Guards perpetuates the honours of both corps.

-Modern Historical Re-enactment Unit
+Re-enactment unit

-The Modern Historical re-enactment group of the Canadian Corps of Voyageurs was organized in 1975 by John Robertson, then armourer at Old Fort William (now Fort William Historical Park).
-After forty years as a reenactment group, it is still a strong volunteer group (over 45 members) with Fort William Historic park, Thunder Bay, Ontario, it is a family orientated historical re-enactment group that portrays early 1800s military, voyageur militia and family life.
-The Corps provides Guards of Honour in many local charity events, providing heritage colour and firing salutes for visiting VIP's.
-The Corp provide safety training to new and old members to be confident in the proper use, care and maintenance of firearms and equipment.
+The historical re-enactment group of the Canadian Corps of Voyageurs was organized in 1975 by John Robertson, then armourer at Old Fort William.
+After forty years as a re-enactment group, As of 2018 it was still a strong volunteer group (over 45 members) with Fort William Historic Park, Thunder Bay, Ontario.
+It is a family-orientated historical re-enactment group that portrays early 1800s military, voyageur militia and family life.
+The Corps provides guards of honour in charity events, providing heritage colour and firing salutes for visiting VIPs.
+The Corps provide safety training to new and old members to be confident in the proper use, care and maintenance of firearms and equipment.
 Members are encouraged to take an active role and participate in the group activities and camp life.
-Not only is the corps a historical re-enactment group, we are also a social group keenly interested in the past and informing the public about Canadian history.
+Not only is the Corps a historical re-enactment group, it is also a social group interested in the past and informing the public about Canadian history.